Why Electrical Outlets Do Not Have Full Power

 Electrical Problem #1: My outlets are not making full electrical power.

-- I had a microwave plugged in in the kitchen and a few days ago it just would sort of bog down when I turned it on, I thought it was broken so i bought a new one.
+- I had my kitchen microwave plugged in and a few days ago it just would sort of bog down when I turned it on.
+I thought it was broken so I bought a new one.
+Well, the new microwave is doing the same thing.
+So I thought I would plug it into other outlets, but the same thing is happening.

 Example #2: My power equipment only runs at 1/4 speed or less and if I turn the lights off I lose all the power.